whisthq/whist/.github/actions/monorepo-config/README.md

 ### Python

 The Python program has a CLI built with the `click` library.
 All options are documented with the `--help` flag. `main.py` is the entrypoint to the program.
-After `pip install -r requirements.txt`, you can `python main.py --help` to see how to run the program.
+After `pip3 install -r requirements.txt`, you can `python main.py --help` to see how to run the program.

 The inputs to the Python program include a "config" path (config folder in monorepo root), "secrets", and "profiles".